Studio One Presentation Best Practices

 Generally, you want to avoid clothes that will be distracting (shiny fabrics, bold prints or patterns), or that will get you lost in the background (white, yellow, lighter pastel colors), along with elaborate and/or shiny jewelry.
 It’s about finding a balance – you want to stand out in the video, but never distract your audience.

-Backgrounds in the OBS are typically white or light gray, so darker colors are usually a good bet.
+Backgrounds in the Studio are typically white or light gray, so darker colors are usually a good bet.

 If you are recording in front of a green screen, do not wear green yourself, as that will interfere with the footage when it is edited (i.e. any part of you covered in green will disappear in full or in part).